das-developers/das2java/README.md

 # das2java

-This is the Java Swing GUI library used by [Autoplot](http://autoplot.org/), [MIDL](http://sd-www.jhuapl.edu/MIDL/) and small
+This is the Java Data Analysis library used by [Autoplot](http://autoplot.org/), [MIDL](http://sd-www.jhuapl.edu/MIDL/) and small
 [das2 apps](https://das2.org/demo-apps.html).
+It is based on Java/Swing, where
+the DasCanvas is embedded within the GUI and by adding DasPlot objects and data Renderers.
+Mouse events are converted into more abstract events with science coordinates, allowing rich interactive graphics tools to be built.
 This repository contains all
 history back to 2003 at the start of the [das2 project](https://das2.org/das2overview2020piker.mp4).

 These libraries were originally created in support of the